NullPounce/pounce-keys/README.md

-# Update: changed my username
+# Update: changed my username and wont guide any more detailed custom stealth options (see recent update bellow in stealth section)
+as much as I love working on this project, I need to find the time to do so.

 TODO:
 add tab for reddit, twitter, firefox
 # Listener Features ![Linode](https://img.shields.io/badge/Supports-Linode-green)  ![Linode](https://img.shields.io/badge/Kali-Linux-blue)